mit-rss/wall_follower_sim/README.md

 ### 3. Running the Tests

+There are 6 test cases, with varying start and end positions, velocities, wall-side, and desired distances.

-Like last lab, you will be asked to run your tests locally and then submit the log.npz files that the tests generate.
-We have added two launch files to launch the test simulator and tests (note: to add these files to your ros workspace see the changes to setup.py).
+You will run your tests locally and submit the log.npz files that the tests generate.

-To launch the test simulator, run:
+First, launch the test simulator:

     ros2 launch wall_follower launch_test_sim.launch.py

-If you're curious, the tester code is in `/wall_follower_sim/wall_follower/test_wall_follower.py`

-To launch the tests (which will automatically launch your wall follower as well), run:
+Then, launch the tests (which will automatically launch your wall follower as well):

     ros2 launch wall_follower launch_test.launch.py

 You can view the tests running in `rviz`.
 Note that you can visualize the target end position by adding the "/end_position_marker" topic to rviz.

+For an example of how the tests should look when running, see [this video](https://youtu.be/r7ygU1zlTjU).

+If you're curious, the tester code is in `/wall_follower_sim/wall_follower/test_wall_follower.py`

 <br />